Understanding the Georgia Court of Appeals: A Comprehensive Guide

 There’s a need for further development of the case, e.g., in divorces

 There’s a conspicuous reversible error

-Note that your Athens criminal defense lawyer can appeal specific rulings made by the trial court even before your Georgia appeals case is over.
+Note that your Athens criminal defense lawyer can appeal specific rulings the trial court makes even before your Georgia appeals case is over.
 However, you need the approval of the trial court judge to file your particular appeal, and the Georgia Court of Appeals must agree to hear the case before you can proceed.